 In phase and frequency correct PWM mode, the compare units allow generation of PWM waveforms on the OC1x pins.
-Setting the COM1x1:0 bits to two will produce a non-inverted PWM and an inverted PWM output can be generated by setting the COM1x1:0 to three (see Table 47 on page 111).
-The actual OC1x value will only be visible on the port pin if the data direction for the port pin is set as output (DDR_OC1x).
+Setting the COM1x1:0 bits to 2 will produce a noninverted PWM and an inverted PWM output can be generated by setting the COM1x1:0 to 3 (See Table 1 on page 120).
+The actual OC1x value will only be visible on the port pin if the data direction for the port pin is set as output (DDR\OC1x).
 The PWM waveform is generated by setting (or clearing) the OC1x Register at the Compare Match between OCR1x and TCNT1 when the counter increments, and clearing (or setting) the OC1x Register at Compare Match between OCR1x and TCNT1 when the counter decrements.
 The PWM frequency for the output when using phase and frequency correct PWM can be calculated by the following equation:

-$$f{OCnxPFCPWM} = \frac{f{\text{clk_I/O}}}{2 \cdot N \cdot TOP}$$
+$$f{OCnxPFCPWM} = \frac{f{clk\l/O}}{2 \cdot N \cdot TOP}$$

-The "N" variable represents the prescaler divider (1, 8, 64, 256, or 1024).
+The N variable represents the prescaler divider (1, 8, 64, 256, or 1024).

 The extreme values for the OCR1x Register represents special cases when generating a PWM waveform output in the phase correct PWM mode.
-If the OCR1x is set equal to BOTTOM the output will be continuously low and if set equal to TOP, the output will be set to high for non-inverted PWM mode.
-For inverted PWM, the output will have the opposite logic values.
-If OCR1A is used to define the TOP value (WGM13:0 = 9) and COM1A1:0 = 1, the OC1A output will toggle with a 50% duty cycle.
+If the OCR1x is set equal to BOTTOM the output will be continuously low and if set equal to TOP the output will be set to high for non-inverted PWM mode.
+For inverted PWM the output will have the opposite logic values.
+If OCR1A is used to define the TOP value (WGM1 = 9) and COM1A1:0 = 1, the OC1A output will toggle with a 50% duty cycle.